 def history(count = 0) history_array = Readline::HISTORY.to_a count = count > 0 ? count : 0 if count > 0 from = history_array.length - count history_array = history_array[from..-1] end print history_array.join("\n") end

-in your IRB session, you can view your command history, making it easier to reuse previous code snippets.
+This history method retrieves your IRB history and displays it.
+By invoking history in your IRB session, you can view your command history, making it easier to reuse previous code snippets.

 By customizing your IRB session, you can tailor it to your preferences and work more efficiently.
 Experiment with different settings and explore additional options to optimize your coding experience.